The parental leave payment period must be continuous

 - stop being the primary carer of the child (unless you’re the biological mother and you miscarry or the baby dies); or

 - become eligible for preterm baby payments.
-In this case you can suspend your parental leave payments and restart these after the end of the preterm payments as long as you haven’t used up your 22 weeks.
+In this case you can suspend your parental leave payments and restart these after the end of the preterm payments as long as you haven’t used up your 26 weeks maximum.

 If you return to work (not including keeping in touch days) and you are still receiving parental leave payments you must contact Inland Revenue and advise them of your return date.
 Your entitlement to payments ends on the day you return to work.